Licensing of Private Health Care Facilities

 If you have difficulty with downloading the above documents, a hard copy can be requested from Ms N Ndlovu

-Applications will only be processed after receipt of the application fee of R1 500.
-(Payment arrangements can be made through Miss W Esterhuizen, KZN DOH Banking Services, 033-3952477)
+Applications will only be processed after receipt of the application fee of R10 000.
+(Payment arrangements - account and reference number) can be made through Mr Siphamandla Mtolo, KZN DOH Banking Services, 033-395 3041.

 The applicable completed and signed form together with: